MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

     fractal%

 to start the CMC downloading configuration.
-One can use by using the sr3 command to start/stop multiple configurations at once.
+One can use the sr3 command to start/stop multiple configurations at once.
 The sr3 command will go through the default directories and start up all the configurations it finds::